ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 # 🔎 Fingerprinting

-In the context of ReVanced, fingerprinting is primarily used to resolve methods with a limited amount of known information.
+In the context of ReVanced, fingerprinting is primarily used to match methods with a limited amount of known information.
 Methods with obfuscated names that change with each update are primary candidates for fingerprinting.
 The goal of fingerprinting is to uniquely identify a method by capturing various attributes, such as the return type, access flags, an opcode pattern, strings, and more.

 ## ⛳️ Example fingerprint